 But what is ‘no-fault,’ and how could it affect you in the aftermath of an accident?

 No-fault auto insurance means that drivers are reimbursed by their own insurance companies, regardless of who is at fault.
 Unlike the traditional tort system, which holds the at-fault party responsible for all damages, no-fault insurance means providers pay out to their own clients.

 For insurance companies, the benefits of the no-fault model are twofold.
 They’re able to save on resources, avoiding costly and time-consuming legal proceedings to determine fault.
 They can also pass these savings along to the consumer with lower and more competitive premiums.

 For drivers, the greatest benefit of no-fault insurance is expediency.
-Insurance companies don’t need to wait on fault determinations to process claims, so drivers will see almost immediate pay outs.
+Insurance companies don’t need to wait for fault determinations to process claims so that drivers will see almost immediate payouts.
 This will surely be of great comfort to those facing costly medical bills and property damage in the wake of an accident.

 By law, insurance companies must still investigate and assign fault after every accident.
 At-fault drivers are likely to face higher premiums from insurers upon renewal and higher rates from future insurers.

 Depending on the province, fault determinations may also provide grounds for further legal recourse for victims.
 At-fault drivers may be sued for financial losses and expenses not reimbursed by the insurer as well as for pain and suffering, future health costs, and loss of enjoyment of life.

 To understand how an at-fault determination may impact at-fault drivers, consumers should familiarise themselves with the no-fault plan at play in their respective province.
 A pure no-fault model, like that used in Manitoba and Quebec, removes any legal recourse for victims to sue after an accident.